Where do you get your protein?

 The answer is that most vegans eat far above the recommended daily intake of protein.
 If we’ve eaten enough calories, we’ve eaten enough protein.

-Protein is abundant is present in all fruits and vegetables, and is specifically found abundantly in grains, beans, legumes, green vegetables and nuts.
-Foods you should be focused on consuming daily to maintain overall health and wellbeing, so protein is very easy to acquire without much thought.
+Protein is present in all fruits and vegetables and is especially abundant in grains, beans, legumes, green vegetables and nuts.
+Fortunately, these are foods you should be focused on consuming daily to maintain overall health and wellbeing, so protein is very easy to acquire without much thought.

-Over-consumption of animal protein is the leading cause of death in the Western world.
-Heart disease, diabetes and some cancers are direct outcomes of consuming animal products in your daily diet.
+On the flipside, over-consumption of animal protein is the leading cause of death in the Western world.
+Heart disease, diabetes, strokes, Alzheimers and some cancers are direct outcomes of consuming animal products in your daily diet.
 Since the 1970s, scientists have repeatedly linked the consumption of animal derived protein with early death, because our herbivorous digestive systems are not able to digest and absorb nutrients the same way as say a lion would.

 Humans are designed for high fibre diets (fruit and veg), so when we consume low fibre foods (meat and dairy) they take too long to pass through our system and our bodies are over-exposed to the toxicity of these foods.
 There’s a compounding effect that the more meat included in your diet, the less room you leave for high-fibre vegetables.